rubenwardy/minetest_modding_book/_en/basics/lua.md

 print("Sum is "..result)
 {% endhighlight %}

-Woah, what happened there? a, b, and result are **variables**.
+Whoa, what happened there? a, b, and result are **variables**.
 They're like what you get in mathematics, A = w * h.
 The equals signs are **assignments**, so "result" is set to a + b.
 Variable names can be longer than one character unlike in mathematics, as seen with the "result" variable.
 Lua is **case sensitive**.